sekops-ch/k8s-mediamanager/README.md

 See the chart [values.yaml](charts/k8s-mediamanager/values.yaml) for more details on available parameters.

+If you already have pre-existing volumes you can patch them using the `helm-adopt.sh` script to avoid having the `error : resources already exist` issue when running the install script

 ## Usage

 Upon deploying the chart with the command above the following endpoints will become available externally: